 - Print out and complete the Liability Waiver.

 - Provide verification of income of $40,000 or less annually, e.g. a copy of last year’s W-2, 2 or 3 consecutive pay-stubs, letter from your employer, Social Security Award letter or work force unemployment card.
-Please feel free to black out any personal information such as Social Security numbers or Tax ID numbers.
+Please black out any personal information such as Social Security numbers or Tax ID numbers.
 We just need your name and address on the document.

-- A recent photo of your dog is NOT required.
+- A recent photo of your dog is required.
 However, if you would like, you can sign the Photo Waiver Form in exchange for a $5.00 reduction in your co-pay.
 The picture will be used for fundraising or marketing purposes.

 - Please email the Liability Waiver, your income verification, recent photo and optional Photo Waiver Form to email@example.com or mail to:

 PO Box 2352

 Los Lunas, NM 87031